-It is possible to study a language as the Foreign Language Option and drop the course on "Entrepreneurship and New Ventures" (taken in the second year).
+It is possible to study a language as the Foreign Language Option and drop the Entrepreneurship course (taken in the second year).
 The Department may fund the cost for, normally, up to 10 students to attend one of the Fast Track courses offered by the Language Centre.
 These courses are fast paced and are intended for those who are highly motivated, can commit to regular attendance (80% requirement), are prepared to spend a substantial amount of time each week on follow-up and preparatory work, and are confident that they will not encounter workload problems later in the year.
-The courses consist of classes for 3 hours per week with 2 hours of independent study throughout all three terms.

-There is a formal examination, normally in week 1 or Trinity Term and a presentation towards the end of Trinity Term.
-It is important that you are confident that you can attend the entire course as your marks will be derived from both and will contribute to Part I. Upon satisfactory completion, you will receive a Certificate of Achievement from the Language Centre.
-If you wish to apply for permission to transfer to the Foreign Language Option in the second year, you must complete the proforma at Appendix I. Once countersigned by your Tutor, this must be handed in to the Deputy Administrator (Academic) by the end of week 8 in Trinity Term of your first year: this allows us to liaise with the Language Centre in advance of their registration window to try to ensure a place on your chosen course.
+There is a progress test, normally in week 7 of Hilary Term and a presentation towards the end of Trinity Term.
+It is important that you are confident that you can attend the entire course as your marks will be derived from both and will contribute to Part I. Upon satisfactory completion, you will receive a Certificate of Completion from the Language Centre.
+If you wish to apply for permission to transfer to the Foreign Language Option in the second year, you must complete the proforma at Appendix I. Once countersigned by your Tutor, this must be handed in to the Education Support Office by the end of week 8 in Trinity Term of your first year: this allows us to liaise with the Language Centre in advance of their registration window to try to ensure a place on your chosen course.